TheraForge/OTFMagicBox/README.md

 <p align="center"><img src="Docs/11-Contacts.png" width=35% height=35%></p>

-## End-to-end File Encryption (TheraForge CryptoBox)
+## End-to-end File Encrption (TheraForge CryptoBox)
-MagicBox supports class-based end-to-end file encryption using the secure and robust XChaCha20Poly1305 algorithm.
-It provides an additional layer of secure storage and additional security for communication that prevents third parties from accessing confidential data.
-Different classes can be used to provide selective access privileges to documents (the default class provides access to all the contacts explicitly approved by the user).
-Class-based encrypted files can only be decrypted by the intended receiver(s).
+MagicBox includes end-to-end encryption on document sending and receiving by the user.
+It provides secure storage and additional security for communication that prevents third parties from accessing confidential data.

+Encrypted files can only be decrypted by the intended receiver(s).

 ## User Profile

-In the profile section, users can manage their current session, edit their profile, contact support or withdraw from a study/project.
+In the profile section, the user can manage his current session, edit their profile, contact support and withdraw from a study.

 <p align="center"><img src="Docs/12-Profile.png" width=35% height=35%></p>

-There's also a network indicator on top of the user's profile picture, indicating whether the user currently has a connection to the TheraForge CloudBox servers and it even indicates if it's connected via cellular or Wi-Fi.
+There's also a network indicator on top of the user's profile picture, indicating whether the user currently has a connection to the TheraForge CloudBox servers and it even indicates if it's connected via cellular or though a wi-fi hotspot.

 ## TheraForge Secure Cloud with Sync Support